Estimated time to read: 5 minutes

-Below you'll find information on how a refrigerant dryer works.
+Below you'll find information on how a fridge dryer works.
 You'll also find considerations for purchasing one, including environmental impact.

-Through an air-to-heat exchanger and air-to-refrigerant exchanger, refrigerant dryers use condensation to remove moisture.
+Through an air-to-heat exchanger and air-to-refrigerant exchanger, fridge dryers use condensation to remove moisture.
 This process occurs by cooling warm wet air from the compressor.
 Refrigerant dryers can be both air-cooled and water-cooled.

 As the temperature drops, air moisture condenses and is drained.
 To maintain effective draining, there's intelligent drain discharge systems.
 They use electronic sensors to remove condensate without wasting any air.